tadvi/gedit-gobuild/README.md

 in GEdit for Go language files only.
 It does nothing for other file types.

-Runs "go build" but if current filename has "_test.go" in the name then runs "go test" on current file's directory.
-Waits for number of seconds and then timeouts if process takes way too long, so GEdit would no freeze.
+Runs "go build" but if current filename has "_test.go" in the name then runs "go test -c" on current file's directory.
+Waits for number of seconds and then timeouts if process takes way too long, so GEdit would not freeze.

 Current build directory is determined based on current open file directory.

  * Plug-in designed for fast development on small to mid size projects.
  * Not designed for large Go projects because compilation will timeout if it takes too long.
- * Not designed for Go unit tests that take long time to run.
+ * Not designed to run Go unit tests.
+Only compiles them.

 ![screen1](gobuildscreen1.png)